Edinburgh-Genome-Foundry/DnaWeaver/README.rst

 Long DNA sequences have a huge space of possible mutations (just 20 nucleotides can form a trillion different sequences), therefore it is not possible to solve a DNA optimization problem through an exhaustive.
-DnaAdvisor uses the following strategies to avoid exploring the whole search space:
+DnaWeaver uses the following strategies to avoid exploring the whole search space:

 - **Constraining of the mutation space:** no mutation can be done in segments of the sequence subject to a ``DoNotModify`` constraint, and in segments subject to an ``EnforceTranslation`` constraint only synonymous mutations of the codons are allowed.

-- **Constraints solving before objective optimization**: DnaAdvisor currently enforces a resolution of problems in two steps: first solve the constraints and make sure that they all pass, then optimize the sequence with respect to the different objectives, while making sure that they all pass.
+- **Constraints solving before objective optimization**: DnaWeaver currently enforces a resolution of problems in two steps: first solve the constraints and make sure that they all pass, then optimize the sequence with respect to the different objectives, while making sure that they all pass.
 While not to always yield